pfeilbr/brianpfeil.com/content/post/aws-sam-local-invoke-with-lambda-role/index.md

 One point to note, you must have the AWS resources your lambda is interacting with provisioned.
 For example, the SQS queue must exist.
 SAM does not provide a locally running SQS service.

+For more on Go + SAM + Lambda be sure to check out the AWS [GO SERVERLESS!](https://golang.serverlessworkshops.io/) workshop by AWS Serverless Developer Advocate [Rob Sutter](https://twitter.com/rts_rob).